What is a hospitalist?

 For more information about the hospitalist program, please call 864-560-6654.

-hospitalized patients.
+In the same way that cardiologists specialize in the care of heart patients, hospitalists are medical physicians who specialize in the care of hospitalized patients.
 Many patients are being treated by this new kind of doctor – a doctor who isn't their family doctor, but who is responsible for their medical care during a hospital stay.

 Hospitalists are on site at the hospital seven days a week, 24 hours a day to provide you with ongoing and immediate care.
 They work as partners with your physician to provide you with the highest standard of care during your hospital stay.
 All Spartanburg Regional hospitalist physicians have completed specialized training in Internal Medicine, and are board certified eligible by the American Board of Internal Medicine.

 The advantages of this new type of care include increased efficiency, cost-savings and – most important – better patient care.
 For example, if a patient's test results come in at 8 a.m., after the family doctor has made his/her rounds, the patient may have to remain in the hospital until the family doctor returns the next morning and is able to read the results.
 Hospitalists, on the other hand, are able to read test results immediately, order different test results if necessary, and may prevent an unnecessary stay overnight.
 The hospitalist program provides assurance to both physicians and their patients that ongoing and immediate care will be provided to patients during a hospital stay.

 How does it work?